ImageMagick/Usage-Markdown/draw/index.md

 #### Measurement Arrows {#arrows_measurement}

-Simply adding a arrow head to the end a line is relatively easy to do.
+Simply adding an arrow head to the end a line is relatively easy to do.
-You basically create a 'arrow head' [symbol](#symbols), and draw it at the right position.
+You basically create an 'arrow head' [symbol](#symbols), and draw it at the right position.

 For example...